boxboat/aks-wkshp-1/lab-docker.md

  CONTAINER ID   IMAGE                 COMMAND                  CREATED          STATUS          PORTS                NAMES b3c75af0d067   boxboat/hello-world   "/opt/hello-world/he…"   22 seconds ago   Up 18 seconds   0.0.0.0:80->80/tcp   hello-world
 ```
 `docker ps` shows all running containers.
 We only have one at this point.
-You can also see the ports mapping being done.
+You can also see the port mappings.
 You should be able to open a browser and view the website [http://localhost](http://localhost:80)

 **Step 3: Check container logs**
 ```shell
 docker logs hello-world
 ```

-**Step 4: Exec into the conatiner**
+**Step 4: Exec into the container**
 ```shell
 docker exec -ti hello-world sh
 ```
-Look around inside the container and when you are done `exit` out of it.
+Look around inside the container and when you are done, `exit` out of it.

 **Step 5: Stop and cleanup**
 ```shell